gosiamigdal/session_lesson-/README.md

         background-color: #eee;
     }

 A lovely gray, like the cheerless winter sky.
 Excellent.
 Now, the form.
-It's too wide and it's hurting my eyes.
+It's too wide and it's also hurting my eyes.
 Humans don't like lateral eye movement, it gets tiring.
 We'll stick to narrow columns.
 Add the new lines, then reload:

     form.signin {
         width: 330px;